 Live cross-exchange liquidations across the perpetual-futures market — how much leverage was force-closed, and which side got hit.
 A running read on where traders are getting squeezed.

-Figures are cross-exchange aggregates covering major derivatives venues; 1336 coins tracked.
-Full-universe per-coin coverage and historical liquidation series are available on the API (Pro Plus).
+Cross-exchange aggregates covering major derivatives venues · 420 coins tracked.
+Full-universe per-coin coverage is available on the API (Pro); historical liquidation series on Pro Plus.

-A liquidation is a leveraged position that the exchange force-closes because the trader ran out of margin.
-A long liquidation is a forced sell — it happens when price drops and over-leveraged longs get wiped.
-A short liquidation is a forced buy — price rose and shorts got squeezed.
+A liquidation is a leveraged position the exchange force-closes when margin runs out.
+A long liquidation is a forced sell (price dropped, longs wiped); a short liquidation is a forced buy (price rose, shorts squeezed).

-When one side dominates, it often marks a fast, emotional move.
-Big long-liquidation spikes cluster around sharp sell-offs; short-liquidation spikes around violent rallies.
-Because forced closes push price further in the same direction, they can cascade — which is why liquidation surges frequently line up with short-term exhaustion and local reversals.
+Because forced closes push price further the same direction, they cascade — which is why liquidation surges frequently line up with short-term exhaustion and local reversals.

 curl -H "X-API-Key: cdk_live_yourkey" \ "https://cryptodataapi.com/api/v1/market-intelligence/liquidations?exchange=all"

-Full-universe coverage, per-coin liquidation maps and historical snapshots are available on Pro Plus.
+Full-universe coverage and per-coin liquidation maps are available on Pro; historical snapshots on Pro Plus.
 See the liquidations endpoint docs.